PanGian2/YelpCamp/README.md

 Bootstrap - free and open-source front-end web framework for designing websites and web applications quickly

-jQuery - cross-platform JavaScript library designed to simplify the client-side scripting of HTML

 DOM Manipulation - is a platform and language-neutral interface that allows programs and scripts to dynamically access and update the content, structure, and style of a document